• Why Group Therapy?

 General psychotherapy groups bring together individuals with diverse concerns and issues.
 All participants though, share a commitment to developing increased personal effectiveness and self-understanding through the process of personal disclosure, as well as by offering and accepting interpersonal feedback and support.

 • How Do I Know If A Group Is Right For Me?

 Before you join a group, you will meet individually with the group facilitator.
 S/he will review the group’s goals and expectations and will answer any questions you may have.
 Together you will discuss how the group fits your needs so that you can reach a mutual decision about participation.
 You may decide to join a group directly, after meeting with the facilitator(s) or, during the course of individual sessions, your psychologist or counselor may recommend group therapy.
-If you would like to see a certain type of group offered through CAPS, please talk with a staff member, and we will try to help.
-Remember, group therapy is not a "second-choice" intervention; rather, it adds a special, interpersonal dimension to counseling.
+If you would like to see a certain type of group offered through the counseling center, please talk with a staff member, and we will try to help.
+Remember, group therapy is not a “second-choice” intervention; rather, it adds a special, interpersonal dimension to counseling.

 • What About Confidentiality?

 Confidentiality is of utmost importance in all counseling settings, including therapy groups.
 All group members must commit to confidentiality as a prerequisite to group participation.
 This means that the identity of group members, as well as the nature and content of group discussions must not be discussed with anyone outside the group.
 Commitment to this principle allows individuals to build trust and encourages members to share support and feedback with each other.